QBRC/Guiberest/README.md

 mvn exec:java
 ```

-You should see this output from the sample application
+You should see this output from the sample application (you may also see some CasHmac messages regarding HMAC).
 ```bash
 User: thomas
 User: roger